Seth Berkley: Gavi, the Vaccine Alliance, 2011–2023

+In June 2021, Gavi announced that Berkley would be stepping down from his role of CEO in early August 2023.
+During his tenure as CEO, Gavi added various new vaccines to its portfolio including HPV, polio, cholera and malaria.
+Berkley was replaced by David Marlow.

 Selected professional affiliations

 Berkley has sat on a number of international steering committees and corporate and not-for-profit boards, including those of Gilead Sciences, the New York Academy of Sciences, the Acumen Fund, the Council of Foreign Relations, the Scientific Advisory Panel assisting the UNAIDS High Level Commission on HIV Prevention, Oxfam America, the Guttmacher Institute, VillageReach, VaxInnate, PowderJect, Napo pharmaceuticals and the US National Academy of Medicine.